yannforget/spell-website/content/subject/livestock-disease.md

 ![](/images/Poyang_2x400.jpg)
 ###### Duck raised in rice-producing area and farmed geese Poyang lake area (M. Gilbert 2007)

+Our work also entails producting suitability maps at different spatial scale that can be used to be target suveillance and control in high-risk areas.
 In the long run, we aim to better understand the role of changes in production and trade systems in the emergence and spread of those viruses, so that we can project how changes in those systems resulting from intensification of the production may translate into disease risk.
 In addition, we aim to better complement geospatial approaches with phylogeographic analysis and inference to better understand how different factors may shape the evolution and spread of these viruses.

 ### Other livestock diseases